 The entire QFD process is much more involved than we’ll get into in this article, but here are the basic steps:

-- Product Definition: This phase involves gathering VOC (through interviews, focus groups, and related methods) and determining how those customer requirements translate into product features or design requirements.
+- Product definition: This phase involves gathering VOC (through interviews, focus groups, and related methods) and determining how those customer requirements translate into product features or design requirements.
 The House of Quality fits into this stage.
+As you define the customer requirements, you’ll begin mapping them to your House of Quality template.

-- Process Development: During this phase, the company will design manufacturing and assembly processes to fulfill the product specifications.
+- Process development: During this phase, the company will design manufacturing and assembly processes to fulfill the House of Quality product specifications.

 What is the House of Quality?

-The QFD House of Quality may sound like a French couture designer, but it is actually a voice of the customer analysis tool.
+The QFD House of Quality is a voice of the customer analysis tool.
 Through multiple factors, including competitor research and the level of importance of each customer need, you can determine which product specifications take priority.

 How to use the House of Quality template

-Let’s walk through the process of putting together a House of Quality example for a company building a new smartphone.
+Let’s walk through the process of putting together a House of Quality using a QFD example for a company building a new smartphone.

 1. Add customer needs and ratings